kasungayan/Future-Ready-Data-Challenge/README.md

 # Future-Ready-Data-Challenge
 My recent submission to the Future Ready Data Challenge conducted by Air Liquide.
-I achieved overall 4th position in this competetion, among 300 + participants.
+I achieved an overall position of 4th among 300 + participants.

 **Challenge**: Predicting monthly energy consumption demand of Air Liquide customers using explanatory variables such as Market domain, Time stamp, Type of Gas, Sum of Sales.